-In August 2019, we initiated dosing in our ASCEND-MG trial, a Phase 2a clinical trial in patients with MG.
-We plan to reportop-line results from this trial in the first half of 2020.
-In May 2019, we initiated dosing in our ASCEND-GO 1 trial, a Phase 2a clinical trial in Canada in patients with GO.
-We anticipate reporting initial results from this trial in the first quarter of 2020.
-Enrollment is ongoing in our ASCEND-GO 2 trial, a Phase 2b clinical trial for GO in the United States, Canada and Europe.
-We plan to report initial results from this trial in early 2021.
-In November 2019, we submitted our investigational new drug application, or IND, to the U.S. Food and Drug Administration, or the FDA, for WAIHA, and in December 2019, our IND was cleared for Phase 2 trial initiation.
-We plan to report initial results from the Phase 2a WAIHA study in the fourth quarter of 2020.
+In August 2019, we initiated dosing in our ASCEND MG trial, a Phase 2a clinical trial in patients with MG.
+We expect to report results from the placebo-controlled treatment phase of this trial in the late third quarter or early fourth quarter of calendar year 2020.
+In May 2019, we initiated dosing in our ASCEND GO-1 trial, a Phase 2a clinical trial in Canada in patients with TED.
+We announced initial results from this trial in March 2020.
+Enrollment is ongoing in our ASCEND GO-2 trial, a Phase 2b clinical trial for TED in the United States, Canada and Europe.
+As previously communicated, results from this trial are still possible in the first half of calendar year 2021.
+We intend to provide an update on the timing for this trial in the third quarter of calendar year 2020.
+In November 2019, we submitted an Investigational New Drug, or IND, application to the U.S. Food and Drug Administration, or FDA, for WAIHA and, in December 2019, our IND was cleared for Phase 2 trial initiation.
+As previously communicated, results from this trial are still possible by the end of calendar year 2020.
+We intend to provide an update on the timing for this trial in the third quarter of calendar year 2020.

-ISL was incorporated in July 2018 and its operations prior to the closing of the Business Combination (as defined below) were limited to organizing and staffing ISL, acquiring the rights to IMVT-1401, and preparing for and conducting clinical trials.
+ISL was incorporated in July 2018 and its operations prior to the closing of the Business Combination were limited to organizing and staffing ISL, acquiring the rights to IMVT-1401, and preparing for and conducting clinical trials.
 To date, we have not generated any revenue and have generated significant operating losses since our inception.
-As of December 31, 2019, we had an accumulated deficit of \$70.7 million.
-We recorded net losses of \$11.3 and \$45.8 million for the three and nine months ended December 31, 2019, respectively, and \$8.8 million and \$19.6 million for the three and nine months ended December 31, 2018, respectively.
+As of June 30, 2020, we had an accumulated deficit of \$117.9 million.
+For the three months ended June 30, 2020 and 2019, we recorded net losses of \$26.7 million and \$20.1 million respectively.